dcsync/pycobalt/README.md

     engine.loop()

-Calling an Aggressor function with a callback:
+To call an Aggressor function with a callback:

     import pycobalt.engine as engine
     import pycobalt.aggressor as aggressor